olegbilovus/go-benor/README.md

 For more details on the available options, read below or type `go run . --help`.

 ```
-Usage go-benor:
+Usage of go-benor:
   -S int
         number of phases (default 10)
   -f int
-        max number of stops (default 1)
+        max number of stops (default 4)
   -n int
-        number of processes (default 3)
+        number of processes (default 10)
   -no-progress
         disable the progress bar
+  -odds float
+        the odds of a process to stop.
+Valid values from 0.0 to 1.0 (default 0.05)
+  -quite
+        no output
   -threads int
         number of threads to use.
-Defaults to number of vCPU (default 32)
+Defaults to the number of vCPU
   -v string
         initial values of the processes.
 Example: 1 0 1 1
   -verbose
         print all the messages sent and received in real time

 ```

 ## Stops

 go-benor will randomly stop the processes up to `f` processes.
 The stop can happen at any time before starting a new phase.
+You can decide the odds of a process to stop by using the option `--odds`.

 ## Termination probability